PhoenixTales/wiki.gothicarchive.org/characters.md

 - actually innocent of crimes
 - a `good swimmer` according to _Sleeper's Ban_
 - `a city dweller who had little knowledge of the wilderness`

+## Strider
+- wears guru robes, probably is a _New Camp Guard_, removed in late alpha
+- `Hey, I can teach you a little sword fighting.
+Interested?`

 ## The Old Man
 - only appears in _Sleeper's Ban_